SMS V1: Service

 On 8 September 1915, V1 was involved in a collision with the torpedo boat G12 which sank after a torpedo exploded.
 35 of V1's crew were killed with a further 14 wounded, while 47 were killed aboard G12.
 At the Battle of Jutland on 31 May–1 June 1916, V1 was part of the 9th Half-Flotilla, 5th Torpedo Boat Flotilla, operating in support of the main German battle fleet.
 During the night, V1 together with V3 and G11 was fired on by a German cruiser, but escaped unharmed.
+On 18 August 1916, the High Seas Fleet sailed on a sortie to bombard Sunderland in order to draw out units of the British Fleet and destroy them.
+V1 took part with the rest of the 5th Torpedo Boat Flotilla, but no general fleet engagement took place, despite both the High Seas Fleet and the British Grand Fleet being at sea at the same time.

+By late April 1917, the torpedo boats of the 5th Torpedo Boat Flotilla had been fitted for minesweeping and their crews trained in that task, and became increasingly dedicated to minesweeping.
+On 2 May 1917, the 9th half-flotilla was searching for mines off the mouth of the Ems when V1 struck a mine, damaging her stern.
+She was towed back to Wilhelmshaven.
+V1 remained part of the 9th half-flotilla of the 5th Torpedo Boat Flotilla at the end of the war.

 V1 survived the war, and was one of the limited number of destroyers that the Reichsmarine was allowed to retain under the Treaty of Versailles.
 By 1923, V1 was attached to the North Sea station.
 Between 1926 and 1929, the Reichsmarine took delivery of twelve torpedo boats of the Type 23 and Type 24 classes, replacing those old destroyers and torpedo boats in poorest condition.
 She was stricken on 27 March 1929 and was broken up at Wilhelmshaven.